How to Apply for OCI from the UK After British Naturalisation

 Step 4: Fee payment

 The OCI application fee is set by the Indian government and is subject to change.
-As of 2026, the standard fee is approximately £120-£140 for applications in the UK.
-Check the Indian High Commission website or VFS portal for the current fee schedule before preparing your payment — the fee changes periodically.
+Check the current Indian High Commission and VFS Global fee schedules before preparing your payment, including service and courier charges.

 Step 5: Wait for processing

-Processing typically takes 8 to 12 weeks.
-You will receive your OCI card and a new passport with an OCI visa sticker by post.
+Processing can take 2–4 months.
+You will receive your OCI card; originals are returned according to the current VFS process.
 Track your application through the OCI portal using your application reference number.

 Free Download